-Intangible assets under development
+7 Intangible assets under development

 In line with the business plan of investing in new age technologies, inter alia, Watcho the OTT platform, networking equipments and customer premises equipments (CPE), the Company had made significant progress in augmenting these new age technologies in previous year.
 The Company had contracted with aggregators for content and related infrastructure and recorded Rs.
-7,350 lacs (net of impairment) as intangible assets under development and Rs.
-20,238 lacs as related capital advances as of 31 March 2024.
+6,050 lacs (Previous year Rs.
+7,350 lacs) (net of impairment) as intangible assets under development and Rs.
+Nil ( Previous year Rs.
+20,238 lacs) as related capital advances as of 31 March 2025.

-The management of the Company with the help of independent valuation experts, has performed a detailed impairment assessment of Intangible assets under development in accordance with Ind AS 36 "Impairment of assets" and of 31 March 2024 and has consequently recorded Rs.
-30,169 Lacs (previous year Rs.
-28,000 Lacs) as an Impairment charge for the year ended 31 March 2024, which has been disclosed as an exceptional item.
+The management of the Company with the help of independent valuation experts, assessed the probable future economic benefits from its Intangible assets under development and capital advances pertaining to investment in new age technologies, inter alia, Watcho the OTT platform, and has consequently recorded Rs.
+1,300 lacs (previous year Rs.30,169 lacs) and Rs.20,238 lacs (previous year Rs.
+Nil) as an impairment charge for the quarter and year ended 31 March 2025 in the values of Intangible assets under development and capital advances respectively., which has been disclosed as an exceptional item.

-A summary of value in use and amount of impairment during the financial year is given below,
+A summary of value in use and amount of impairment during the financial year is given below